 Lastly in his Velvet revolver bass rig he had these two basses for specific songs.

-- Custom Fender Jazz Aerodyne* (Neck width increased to 1.6″) (Used on Slither)
+- Japanese ABJ-58 (Seen in Slither) and Fender Jazz Aerodyne* (Neck width increased to 1.6″ and played Slither live)

 - Semi acoustic Duesenberg Starplayer (Used on the last ride)